bwplotka/my/web/content/posts/thanos-mentoring-office-hours.md

 ## Summary

 As mentioned before, this is just a quick announcement.
-Ask us in few weeks how it goes, but we, Thanos maintainers are definitely super exciting for offering Mentoring Office Hours. 🤩
+Ask us in a few weeks how it goes, but we, Thanos maintainers are definitely super excited for offering Mentoring Office Hours. 🤩